 NOTE: If you are connected to a production database, you can click to play the .wav file.
 You cannot play .wav files when you are connected to a design database.

-- To override the .wav file that plays if there is no caller response, select No response file name check box, and then select the .wav file from the list. - To override the .wav file that plays if there is an invalid caller response, select the Invalid response file name check box, and then select the .wav file from the list.
+- To override the .wav file that plays if there is no caller response, select No response file name check box, and then select the .wav file from the list.

 About queue processing workflows